mmspg/ERRGB/README.md

 ```
 This will access your webcam and write the video data to the [data](data) directory.
 Note that the video will be rotated by 180°, which was necessary in our particular camera setup.

 Please note that the code was produced for running on Google Colab.
-Video codecs might need to be changed depending on the system.
+Video codecs might need to be changed depending on the underlying operating system.

+## Results
+Two videos from the qualitative analysis can be viewed in the [results](results) folder.